Tanainan/statcheck/R/TC_checkRMSEA_explanation.md

 ================
 Tanainan Chuanchaiyakul

-Retrieve the actual code at: <https://github.com/Tanainan/statcheck/blob/master/R/TC%20RMSEA%20%2B%2B%20.R>
+The actual code file: <https://github.com/Tanainan/statcheck/blob/master/R/TC%20RMSEA%20%2B%2B%20.R>

 The first part of the code is the same as statcheck, but only different function name.